Test Suites & Reports

 Maestro can run a suite of tests and generate a test report at the end.

 Maestro will run every flow from the directory excluding subfolders.
-The command will complete successfully if and only if all the flows have completed successfully.
+The command will complete successfully if and only if all the Flows have been completed successfully.

 Generating reports